WayneLauze/Blog-site-thing/README.md

       - App.js
                 Frame for other functions to take place in.
 Defines Navbar shown at all times.
                 Handles logout, defines routes to other functions within the application.

-                Is defines appcontent within which usercontexts is provided, to activate properiate functionality for user.
+                It defines 'appcontent' within which 'usercontexts' is provided, to activate aproperiate functionality for user in question.

+                Meaning 'if logged in: show stuff that is only for logged in users'

         ------------------------------------------------------------------------------

       - home.js